mathigon/textbooks/euclidean-geometry/content.md

 {.todo} Perpendicular Line Construction; through a Point NOT on the Line Draw a horizontal line and a point above that line.
 Label the line l and the point A.

-* Take the compass and put the pointer on A. Open the compass so that it reaches beyond line l.
+* {.todo}Take the compass and put the pointer on A. Open the compass so that it reaches beyond line l.
 Draw an arc that intersects the line twice.
-* Move the pointer to one of the arc intersections.
+* {.todo}Move the pointer to one of the arc intersections.
 Widen the compass a little and draw an arc below the line.
 Repeat this on the other side so that the two arc marks intersect.
-* Take your straightedge and draw a line from point A to the arc intersections below the line.
+* {.todo}Take your straightedge and draw a line from point A to the arc intersections below the line.
 This line is perpendicular to l and passes through A.

 {.todo} Perpendicular Line Construction; through a Point on the Line Draw a horizontal line and a point on that line.